SolaceLabs/pq-demo/README.md

 Setting to 0 disables all sequenced checks in the Subscribers and the OrderChecker.

-### DELAY - (Pub only) Mean time in ms that the publisher will wait before resending
+### REQD - (Pub only) Mean time in ms that the publisher will wait before requeuing to send

 Related to `PROB` above, this is the approximate time the publisher will wait before sending the follow-on message with the same key.
 The default value of 0 means that if the probability check is met, the next message published wlll be the same key.
 Or, as an example, if the delay is 5000ms, then this particular key will put into the resend queue to be sent with the next sequence number in approximatlely* 5 seconds. *see Scaled Poisson section